spotbugs/spotbugs/.github/ISSUE_TEMPLATE/feature_request.md

+Before opening 'issue'

-** Do not open intellij plugin issues here, open them at intellij-plugin **
+** Do not open intellij plugin issues here, open them at [intellij-plugin](https://github.com/JetBrains/spotbugs-intellij-plugin) **
+** Search existing issues and pull requests to see if issue was already discussed.
+** Check our discussions to see if issue was already discussed.
+** Check for specific project to raise issue on that we support under [spotbugs](https://github.com/spotbugs)

 ---
 name: Feature request